trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.4.2: Fixed freeze if only one available pet.
+Better re-summon of locked pet.
 - v 2.4.2: Improved minimap button to work better with minimap addons.
 - v 2.4.1: Updated for Patch 9.1.5.
 - v 2.4.0: Special pets from the in-game store, trading card game and promotions will be called more often.
 Disgusting Ooozeling will never be summoned automatically.